RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 This is how the program is able to write data to accounts: it owns them.
 During initialization, the program takes ownership over the account.

 **Exercise**: Modify the test to print out the address of the keypair and the pda.
 Then use the Solana CLI to inspect who the owner is for those accounts.
 It should match what the test prints.
-Make sure the `solana-test-validator` is running in the backgorund so you can use the CLI.
+Make sure the `solana-test-validator` is running in the background so you can use the CLI.

 ## The BPFLoaderUpgradeable owns programs
 Let's use the Solana CLI to determine the owner of our program:

 ![Solona metadata : Owner: the BPFLoaderUpgradable](https://static.wixstatic.com/media/935a00_396ec64ed6bf429fb84fd1252b62cdb6~mv2.png/v1/fill/w_1397,h_349,al_c,lg_1,q_90,enc_auto/935a00_396ec64ed6bf429fb84fd1252b62cdb6~mv2.png)

 The wallet that deployed the program is not the owner of it.
-The reason Solana programs are able to be upgraded by the deploying wallet is because the BpfLoaderUpgradeable is able to write new bytecode to the program, and it will only accept new bytecode from a predesignated address: the address that originally deployed the program.
+The reason Solana programs are able to be upgraded by the deploying wallet is because the BPFLoaderUpgradeable is able to write new bytecode to the program, and it will only accept new bytecode from a predesignated address: the address that originally deployed the program.

 When we deploy (or upgrade) a program, we are actually making a call to the BPFLoaderUpgradeable program, as can be seen in the logs: